Pylons/pyramid/docs/narr/extending.rst

 Extending an Existing Application
 ---------------------------------

+If you've inherited a :mod:`repoze.bfg` application that you'd like to extend which uses ``@bfg_view`` decorators, you'll unfortunately need to change the source code of the original application, moving the view declarations out of the decorators and into :term:`ZCML`.
+Once this is done, you should be able to extend or modify the application like any other.

 To extend or change the behavior of an existing application, the only hard-and-fast rule is that you need to write some :term:`ZCML`, and